salrashid123/gcegrpc/gke_ingress_lb/README.md

 that processes both oridnary http2 requests for healthchecks and the gRPC service itself.

 For example, `/` endpoint is handled by your application as a healthcheck that can return `200 OK` back to GCE's healtcheck.
-GRPC requests for aservice (eg `/echo.EchoService/SayHello`) must be routeable on the _same_ port.
+GRPC requests for a service (eg `/echo.EchoService/SayHello`) must be routeable on the _same_ port.
 This requires either a mux capable of both HTTP2 and gRPC requests (the latter over http2, ofcourse)

-There are two variations/implementations within the `gke_ingress_lb/` folder that demonstrates these workarounds:
+There are three variations/implementations within the `gke_ingress_lb/` folder that demonstrates these workarounds:

-*
+* `gke_ingress_lb/gke_ingress_lb_backend_config`:  This is the recommended configuration  << use this

 * `gke_ingress_lb/gke_ingress_lb_mux`:  golang mux handler where one port `:50051` on the container can process HTTP2 traffic that is both non-GRPC and HTTP2 healthchecks for the `/` endpoint.
 The mux handler delegates the request to one of the backend handlers based